 Massively parallel: Amazon Redshift delivers fast query performance on datasets ranging in size from gigabytes to exabytes.
 Redshift uses columnar storage, data compression, and zone maps to reduce the amount of I/O needed to perform queries.
 It uses a massively parallel processing (MPP) data warehouse architecture to parallelize and distribute SQL operations to take advantage of all available resources.
 The underlying hardware is designed for high performance data processing, using local attached storage to maximize throughput between the CPUs and drives, and a high bandwidth mesh network to maximize throughput between nodes.

-Machine learning: Amazon Redshift uses machine learning to deliver high throughout based on your workloads.
+Machine learning: Amazon Redshift uses machine learning to deliver high throughout, irrespective of your workloads or concurrent usage.
 Redshift utilizes sophisticated algorithms to predict incoming query run times, and assigns them to the optimal queue for the fastest processing.
 For example, queries such as dashboards and reports with high concurrency requirements are routed to an express queue for immediate processing.
+As concurrency increases further, Amazon Redshift predicts when queuing may begin and automatically deploys transient resources with the Concurrency Scaling feature to ensure consistently fast performance, irrespective of variability in demand on the cluster.

 Result caching: Amazon Redshift uses result caching to deliver sub-second response times for repeat queries.
 Dashboard, visualization, and business intelligence tools that execute repeat queries experience a significant performance boost.
 When a query executes, Redshift searches the cache to see if there is a cached result from a prior run.
 If a cached result is found and the data has not changed, the cached result is returned immediately instead of re-running the query.